-UW has identified the following key operational risks for the year-ended 31 December 2023:
+UW has identified the following key operational risks for the year-ended 31 December 2024:

 Information Security - the potential for loss or damage to the Company's physical and information assets through either intentional or unintentional means.
-UW continues to develop its Information Security Management System (ISMS) to address enhancement to its management of information security risks under the oversight of the Group's information security function.
+UW continues to develop its approach to management of information security risks under the oversight of the Group's information security function.